 Put your feet together and hold the dumbbells in each hand, with your palms facing in.
 Lift the dumbbells in front of your body to shoulder height.

 Rotate the dumbbells so that they’re parallel to the floor and then open your arms so that your body is in a “T” position.
 Lower the dumbbells slowly down to your sides.
 Perform 12 reps.

 Target area: Biceps

-Your arm muscles will be sore after this bicep curl variation.
+Your arm muscles will be sore after this bicep curl variation and this is one of the best moves to combat aging arms.
 Concentration curls are a very focused move for your arms.

 Only one dumbbell is needed for both arms, so feel free to choose a heavier one in order to anchor your elbows to your inner thigh.
 More support on the joint will also focus the bicep.